 (Calgary, Q.B.)
 The accused was charged with second degree murder in relation to an early morning event in downtown Calgary.
 This was a difficult case, involving the testimony of over 50 witnesses.
 A jury found the accused “not guilty” of second degree murder.

-DEFENDING homicide CASES FOR OVER FIFTEEN YEARS
+DEFENDING homicide CASES FOR OVER SIXTEEN YEARS

 FREE CONSULTATION: (403) 452-8018